gerners/tamock/README.md

 * outdir/tmpreads/Sample_1.not_repl.fastq

-unclassified sequences which will not be replaced
+Unclassified sequences which will not be replaced

 * outdir/tmpreads/Sample_1.repl_by_sim.fastq

-sequences which could be classified and will be replaced by corresponding simulated sequences
+Sequences which could be classified and will be replaced by corresponding simulated sequences

 * outdir/tmpreads/simulated_1.fq

-sequences simulated by ART.
+Sequences simulated by ART.
 Combined with XX.not_repl.fastq they form the final Tamock benchmark sample.

 ```bash